Punkrockextreme/Springboard-Capstone/README.md

 WAGE AND POPULATION- An analysis of wages and the population of a given city

+Wage and percentile- An analysis of wages and the percentile of wage earner the worker is

 DATA MODELING (SUPERVISED LEARNING)	- Linear regression model for relationship between mean wage and different variables

 DATA MODELING (UNSUPERVISED LEARNING) - study of clustering in the dataset involving: